jamiecargill/Strava-Downloader/README.md

 This script downloads all of your Strava activities to a JSON file.
 Running it again will fetch any recent activities and append them to the file.

-The response will contain the standard response from the [Strava API](https://developers.strava.com/docs/reference/#api-Activities-getActivityById) as the value, and the activity ID as the key, like so:
+The output will contain the standard response from the [Strava API](https://developers.strava.com/docs/reference/#api-Activities-getActivityById) as the value, and the activity ID as the key, like so:

 ```json
 "0123454321": {